crispinprojects/pi-webcam-security/README.md

 When you do this you will most likley get the following error "touch: cannot touch 'text.txt': Permission denied".
 To solve this we need to change access permissions.

-Use the cd command to move up to the mnt directory (see  example below) and then use chmod  to change the access permissions.
+Use the change directory cd command to move up to the mnt directory (see example below) and then use chmod to change the access permissions.
 In Linux, the command chmod 777 gives all users full permissions to a file or directory, including read, write, and execute.
 This can be done recursively using the -R option.

 ```
 cd ..